Ooma vs. Vonage: Which UCaaS Solution is Best for Your Company?

 Vonage supports more integrations.
 Ooma Office is only compatible with Salesforce and Microsoft Dynamics, and only the Pro plan allows these integrations.

-Integrations with Microsoft Outlook, Google Workspace, and Salesforce.com are significant differentiators for Vonage.
+Vonage integrates with Microsoft Outlook, Google Workspace, and Salesforce.com which are significant advantages.
+CRM integration is definitely a strength Vonage offers.

 Ooma vs. Vonage: Customer Support